 I own several ghost boxes, all of which I think have their own personalities.
-Typically I say that to denote the uniqueness in how they sound — except for one, my Andre’s Ghost Box crafted from timbers salvaged from the Emmitt House catastrophe.
+Typically I say that to denote the uniqueness in how they sound — except for one, my Andre’s Ghost Box crafted from timbers salvaged from the Emmitt House catastrophe and outfitted with an incredible tuner from IDC Devices.
 My friend Jeff Fent loved that place.
 As an act of endearment and preservation, he was gifted beams from the last Emmitt House owner, Pam Ison, after the tragic fire in 2014.
 From that wood he’s made several ghost box housings.
 But the Andre’s Box seems to have its own li’l spark.

 The first time I ever saw it in action was at the Randolph County Infirmary.
 Jeff showed up with it and it blew me away.
 Not only did it give answers relevant to the location, but Jeff proceeded to take roll call of names associated with the Emmitt House and every single one replied and gave intelligent responses.
 Even more amazingly the sweep would speed and slow down on its own to suit the preference of whomever was at the “mic” at that moment.
 (You can see that video here: Ghost vs The Box I)